 In this collection of fifty poems, Elisabeth Hewer ponders love and the world, whilst tackling the inexplicable desires and dangers that thread through our daily lives.

 At times hopeful, at times despairing, her poems ruminate on all the things we come up against, even if, on occasion, it’s only ourselves.

-This poetry collection was absolutely breathtaking. ~ Alice Lippart, reviewed in The Book Castle
+This poetry collection was absolutely breathtaking, and I am left in awe. — Alice Lippart, The Book Castle

-Hewer so artfully melds her own experience with the rugged and untamed force we know as nature. ~ Logan Wood, reviewed in Tongue Tied Mag
+Hewer so artfully melds her own experience with the rugged and untamed force we know as nature. — Logan Wood, Tongue Tied Mag